 Our elephant medical care is given free of charge to encourage poor owners (known as mahouts), often living in remote areas of the region, to seek medical help and advice for their elephants without the fear of being unable to pay.
-As a result, our chief veterinary officer, Dr Aon, and her assistant Dr Mink, are now extremely busy answering calls, giving advice and visiting individual elephants or those in elephant camps, and looking after patients at our elephant hospital.
+As a result, our veterinary officers, Dr Aon and Dr Cookie, are now extremely busy answering calls, giving advice and visiting individual elephants or those in elephant camps, and looking after patients at our elephant hospital.

 Treatments for colic, worms, lice infestations, major trauma injuries, dehydration, and bacterial and viral infections – to name a few – are being dealt with on a regular basis, improving the lives of domesticated Asian elephants in the region.